shelleywong/CSCI567-Course-Materials/Assignments/Assignment3.md

 ## Getting Graded

+> After completing Option 1 or Option 2, remember to your code to the `assignment3` branch!

 ### Option 1 - Android APK

 Create a new APK for this assignment.
 If you do not remember how to create an APK, refer back to the instructions in [Assignment 1](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Assignments/Assignment1.md#getting-graded).